KamyNz/demo-projects-2023/uniandes-202302-poc-053-mintic/README.md

 ![DevOps-Process](./docs/readme/01devop_process.png)

-## Involved in refactoring the multi-container app to be deployed as Azure Application
+## Involved in refactoring the multi-container app to be deployed as Azure Application (Spanish)

 ![Refactor-Process](./docs/readme/02refactor_process.png)